 Ten years ago, a group in Switzerland, led by Dr. Pierre Montavon and Slobadon Tepic developed a simpler surgical technique called the Tibial Tuberosity Advancement (TTA) surgery.
 Using complex force analysis, they found that if the angle between the patella ligament and the tibial plateau can be brought to 90 degrees, the forces leading to shear would be eliminated.

 In this technique, the front edge of the tibia is cut and a titanium wedge is placed between the body of the bone and the tuberosity.
 This movement changes the angle of the patella ligament to the stifle and this neutralizes the shear forces and eliminates the problem in the joint.

 Post Operative View of Implants

 The results from this surgery on over 1000 dogs has been similar if not better than the TPLO.
 The time to recovery is slightly better than the TPLO surgery and for these reasons, our veterinarians have chosen to use this technique for our ACL injuries.
-Dr. Shufer recently completed a certification course in this surgical technique under the tutelage of Drs.
-Montavon and Tepic.
+Dr. Shufer was trained and gained certification under the tutelage of Drs.
+Montavon and Tepic in this technique and has been performing it for over 10 years with great success.
 Our veterinary team is confident that this surgery will offer greatly improved recovery for our patients.